 3. Coat spray

 Whether your dog has a smooth coat or long, flowing locks, a mist of coat spray before you begin to brush or comb is a great idea.
-A spritz of Crazy Dog grooming spray will reduce static and help your grooming tools glide through your pet’s fur.
+A spritz of grooming spray will reduce static and help your grooming tools glide through your pet’s fur.
 It also is formulated to help you work through tangles—and help prevent future ones—while leaving a pleasant scent.

 4. Bath wipes for a quick clean up